About

 The Engineer of Record (EOR) conducts annual tailings facility performance reviews, with the most recent performance review occurring in 2024.

-There have been no material findings from the annual performance reviews, the DSR, or the social or environmental monitoring programs related to the BGO TSF.
+There have been no material findings from the annual performance reviews or the DSR, related to the BGO TSF.

 The next Dam Safety Review (DSR) by an independent qualified engineering firm is scheduled to commence in 2029.
 As per the Syrah TSF Framework the same auditor cannot conduct consecutive DSRs so a different engineering firm will be selected.